-Homemade Chicken Stock is incredibly easy to prepare using simple ingredients like leftover vegetable scraps, fresh herbs, and chicken or turkey bones (with or without meat).
-Versatile and delicious, enjoy chicken stock in all your favorite soups, stews, or rice dishes.
+Chicken Stock is incredibly easy to prepare using simple ingredients like leftover vegetable scraps, fresh herbs, and chicken bones (with or without meat).
+Versatile and delicious, learn how to make homemade chicken stock right at home, and enjoy in all your favorite soups, stews, or rice dishes.

 In this post learn the difference between chicken stock and chicken broth, how to make chicken stock, and read all my tips and tricks for making a stock that is guaranteed to be rich and flavorful.

-I have been making my own homemade chicken stock for nearly a decade.
-What started as a simple way to save money by using leftover rotisserie chicken carcasses to make soup has, over the years, developed into one of my most therapeutic pastimes.
+I have been making my own chicken stock for nearly a decade.
+What started as a simple way to save money by using leftover rotisserie chicken carcasses to make the best chicken noodle soup has, over the years, developed into one of my most therapeutic pastimes.

 Chicken Stock vs Broth